-Patents for Board Game Designers: Protecting Your Idea in a Crowded Field
+Patents for Board Game Designers: Protecting Your Idea

 We've all grown up playing board games and probably not taking any time to realize how those games became family traditions.
 While you've maybe taken a few minutes to notice the copyright insignia on the box (likely continuously renewed), patents were likely involved as well.
 Everything from classic Monopoly to current popular board games like Scythe had to obtain patents to protect their ideas.